AndersDeath/diary2/000-current.md

 # 07 June - Tuesday - Yerevan - 251 day of immigration

 I'm here again.
 The apartment is nice.
+I live exactly in the city center.